 OVERVIEW OF CORPORATE GOVERNANCE PRINCIPLES AND ETHICAL STANDARDS UNDER MWONGOZO CODE

-Article by Dr. Ken Wyne Mutuma
+Article by Prof. Ken Wyne Mutuma

 Corporate governance is a set of rules, practices, and processes that guides the conduct of persons in a company or an organization.
 It is the technique by which companies are directed and managed.
 The Mwongozo Code of Governance for State Corporations was introduced in 2015 by the Government of Kenya to provide guidelines for good governance practices in state corporations and improve their performance.
 It provides for principles that aim at promoting transparency, accountability, ethical conduct and building trust in the management of state corporations.